ryanyuan42/transformer-hangman-bot/README.md

 # Version 3

-The above model didn't take advantage of the fact that during the game, guessed letters won't be the masked letters.
+The above model didn't take advantage of the fact that during the game, unmasked letters won't be the masked letters.
 So in the final layer, before calculating the probability of each letter, I assign -inf to the scores of the guessed letters.